kaspth/conventional_extensions/README.md

 ## A less boilerplate heavy alternative to `ActiveSupport::Concern` for Active Records

-Typically, when writing an app domain model with `ActiveSupport::Concern` you end defining an object graph like this:
+Typically, when writing an app domain model with `ActiveSupport::Concern` your object graph looks like this:

 ```ruby
 # app/models/post.rb